axtcsq/IDAssignment1/README.md

   * The project uses CSS to improve the aesthetics of the website, and is also used to make it into a responsive website.

 ## Testing
+* Index page:
+    * Go to the "index" page
+    * Try to test if flexbox resizes to different screen resolution and verify that it succeeds

 ## Credits
 ### Media